WPprodigy/woocommerce-product-fees/readme.txt

 2. The variation settings.
 3. The product fees settings area.
 4. Fees shown at checkout.
+5. Optional coupon setting.

 == Changelog ==

+= 1.3.0 - xx/xx/xxxx =
+* Feature - Coupons have an option to remove fees in WC 3.0+
+* Feature - Fees have an option inherit product tax settings.
+* Patch - WooCommerce 3.0 Compatibility.
+* Fix - The standard tax rate wasn't working/available.
+* Fix - Added support for localized decimal point separators.
+* Fix - Added WC Subscriptions compatibility.
+* Fix - Fees with the same letters but different capitalizations will now match.

-= 1.2 - 11/29/2015 =
+= 1.2.0 - 11/29/2015 =
-* Feature - Abillity to assign a tax class to be used on fees.
+* Feature - Ability to assign a tax class to be used on fees.
 * Feature - Adds a setting to choose whether to combine fees with the same name or not.
 * Feature - Variation products can now use the fee multiplier on the global product level.
 * Fix - Various calculation issues in regards to multiple variation children being in the cart.